efabless/openlane2/docs/source/getting_started/installation/wsl_ubuntu_packages.md

 ## Installation of required packages

-Update packages database and upgrade the packages to avoid version mismatches then install required packages.
+Update the package database and upgrade the packages to avoid version mismatches then install required packages as follows:

 ```bash
 sudo apt-get update